 Bickering they leave the kitchen and Granny sighs.
 Thank God the leprechaun has taken a liking to her granddaughter…

-Artur Moon puts in an awful amount of time and work to build the solid greenhouse, and true to his word it only took him a week.
+Arthur Moon puts in an awful amount of time and work building the solid greenhouse, and true to his word it only takes him a week.

 ‘I’ve installed the thingamajig Juan made, but I think it would be better if he came over and saw to it the electricity is correctly installed.’

 Granny nods, admiring the roof that was delivered this same morning.
 Using the tailor made roof system on the little greenhouse used up the last money Granny had in the bank.
 But then again, enough light is a necessity for the monstrous plant to thrive…

 ‘… and I’ll start on the floor tomorrow, if it’s all right with you?’

 ‘Err… Oh, yes.
 Are there enough cobblestones?’